VahidN/EFCoreSecondLevelCacheInterceptor/README.md

 If you want to disable this interceptor for a while, use the `.EnableCachingInterceptor(enable: false)` method.
 Its default value is true.

+## Providing options to control the serialization behavior

+The EFCacheKeyProvider class serializes parameter values of a DbCommand to JSON values.
+If it causes an exception in some cases, you can specify a custom JsonSerializerOptions for it using the `UseJsonSerializerOptions(options)` method.

 ## Does it work?!

 You should enable the logging system to see the behind the scene of the caching interceptor.